rikhuijzer/nlu_datasets/README.md

 # nlu_datasets
 Datasets for intent classification and entity extraction including converters.

+TODO: Data should be completely in Rasa Markdown training data format.
+Forget the predefined train / test splits as defined in paper (or put them in separate file).

 ## Data
 Data is not split in train / test, train / dev / test to allow for using k-fold cross validation and allow users to define their own splits.
 It is advised to use fixed random